 Research conducted by Aaron Wang, Ying Pan, Paul M. Markowski and published in Journal of Atmospheric Sciences.

-New models may help better predict how promising compounds are...
+New models may better predict promising compounds for photovoltaics

 Research conducted by Saeed S. I. Almishal, Ola Rashwan and published in Royal Society of Chemistry.